SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 [Full release notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=16710)

-**Enforced security on Webhooks**
-By default and to enforce security constraints, webhooks are not allowed to point to the IPs addresses of the local SonarQube instance.
-However, that behavior can be changed in [Administration > General Settings > Security](/#sonarqube-admin#/admin/settings?category=security/).

 ## Release 8.8 Upgrade Notes
 **CSS analysis now requires Node.js 10+**
 In order to analyze CSS code, you now need to have Node.js 10+ installed on the machine running the scan.